 Next Step: Create your own elements!

-Elements are an important part of how Outlaw lets you creates repeatable, bullet-proof contracts; so now that you know what elements are for, click here to learn how to create an element in a template!
+Elements are the key to creating repeatable, bullet-proof contracts and deriving data-driven insight from your contract repository; so now that you know what elements are, click here to learn how to create an element in a template!